Alban Bunjaku: Dordrecht

 On 18 January 2016, shortly after leaving Derby County, Bunjaku signed with Dordrecht of the Eerste Divisie.
 He made his debut for the club on the same day in a league match against Emmen.
 He came on as a 63rd-minute substitute for Ibrahim Touré as Dordrecht lost the match 2–0.

 International career

-In January 2012, the media reported that the Albanian Football Association were trying to convince the player to be part of their national team, since the English Football Association had not made him any invitation to play for the English national side.
+In January 2012, the media reported that the Albanian Football Association were trying to convince the player to be part of their national team, since the English Football Association had not made him any invitation to play in the England national side.
 He was called up to represent Albania under-19, after the English youth team overlooked him.

 In May 2014, Bunjaku was called up to the Kosovo national football team for the friendly matches against Turkey and Senegal.
 On 21 May 2014, Bunjaku made his international debut for Kosovo against Turkey, coming on as a substitute in the 60th minute in place of Lum Rexhepi in a 1–6 loss at the Adem Jashari Olympic Stadium, Mitrovica, Kosovo.